 A side on view of the impressive engine house.

-At the time the image was taken the house was up for sale.
+At the time the image was taken in 1999 the house was up for sale.
 It has since been purchased and converted into a home, lucky people.

 The graceful engine house of Nancegollan Mine, it worked from 1853-1870 producing only 6 tons of Tin.